Cena’s Final Ride: Hundreds say goodbye to Marine’s bomb-sniffing dog with cancer

 Cena was recently diagnosed with bone cancer, and a ride in an open top Jeep was at the top of DeYoung's "bucket list" that he made for his dog.

-Dozens of other Jeeps joined Cena Wednesday afternoon.
+Several other Jeeps and some motorcycles joined Cena Wednesday afternoon for the ride.
 The riders left from the USS LST 393 museum in Muskegon.

+"It's overwhelming," said DeYoung.
+"Of course, veterans always know you have to be early everywhere, but at the same time the amount of veterans and the amount of family that have showed up, it's remarkable to say the least."

 DeYoung was deployed to Afghanistan with Cena and in 2014 he was able to adopt the dog.
 Cena eventually became his service dog as he battled with post-traumatic stress disorder.